northern-information/bouncer/README.md

 # bouncer

-As a member of Sidereal Lobby, I need to sync Octatracks with my bandmate.
+As a member of Sidereal Lobby, I need to sync Octatracks .wavs with my bandmate.

  1. I expect to run a shell script that does all the syncing for me.
  2. I expect the shell script to use `rsync`.
  3. I expect my Octatrack to be plugged in and in USB mode.
- 4. I expect each Octatrack to have a top level directory called `lobby`.
+ 4. I expect each Octatrack to have a top level directory called `LOBBY`.
- 5. I expect there to be a single directory in Dropbox called `lobby`.
+ 5. I expect there to be a single directory in Dropbox called `bouncer`.
  6. I expect the shell script and all Octatrack blessed files to reside in the same directory on Dropbox.
  7. I expect to be able to tell the shell script who I am so it knows my Octatrack's path.